 - Opportunity.
 The CEO ensures that the team has the opportunity to succeed.
 He ensures that the resources needed are available and the objectives achievable.

 - Motivation.
 The CEO motivates the team towards the objective.
-He inspires, holds accountable and creates reward systems that propel the team forward.
+He inspires, holds accountable, and creates rewards systems that propel the team forward.

 Day by day, the leader is responsible for driving results.
 He does this by following the D+C+O+M equation.
-Chances are, if you’re not aware that this is your job description, you may be forgetting to do one or more, and ultimately, hindering your company’s success.
+Chances are, if you’re not aware that this is your job description, you may be forgetting to do one or more and, ultimately, are hindering your company’s success.